GimmeKitties711/challenge_18-social_network_api_with_mongoose/README.md

 For any route that requires a request body, any text that contains a backslash `\` or a double quote `"` must be escaped by an additional backslash.
 See the `Usage` section of [my Challenge 13 readme](https://github.com/GimmeKitties711/challenge_13-internet_retail_back_end) for a more detailed explanation.

-You are required to enter both a username and an email to create a new user.
+You are required to enter both a username and a valid email to create a new user.

 **Special case:** Leaving out either field will result in validation errors, and your new user will not be accepted.